jimmy-little/jimmy-little.github.io/_posts/blog/2013-10-22-apple-october-event-quickie.md

   - Macbook
   - Event

-subheading: Quick note before the Apple October Event with my best guesses
+subtitle: Quick note before the Apple October Event with my best guesses
 ---

 <!-- more -->